rizalmahmud/concordiabook/README.md

 bash
 python manage.py runserver
-Then open http://127.0.0.1:8000/textbooks/COURSECODE/ in your browser, replacing COURSECODE with a valid course code.

 Admin Access
 To add textbook entries via the Django admin:

-Create a superuser:
 bash
 python manage.py createsuperuser
 Access the admin at http://127.0.0.1:8000/admin/.